 - Garnish with thinly sliced green onions.

-What to serve with twice-baked potatoes?
+What to serve with this easy twice-baked potato recipe?

 If you like this recipe, we would appreciate your comment and a 5-star ⭐️⭐️⭐️⭐️⭐️ review!